FirmwGuy/CEP/docs/L1_COHERENCE/L1-OVERVIEW.md

 A: Yes.
 Each being, bond, and context node exposes an `attrs` dictionary.
 Copy anything you like there—just keep tags within the lexicon rules.

 **Q: Are identifiers still limited to 11 characters?**
-A: No. L1 now routes every identifier through the namepool.
-Short names still compact to CEP words/acronyms, while longer phrases become stable references, so callers can use their own lexicon without truncation.
+A: No. L1 routes every identifier through the namepool.
+Short names compact to CEP words/acronyms; longer phrases (up to 256 bytes) become stable references, so callers can use their own lexicon without truncation.